Clarence Mackay: Early life

-He was born on April 17, 1874 in San Francisco, California to Louise Antoinette (née Hungerford) Bryant Mackay (1843–1928) and John William Mackay.
+He was born on April 17, 1874, in San Francisco, California, to Louise Antoinette (née Hungerford) Bryant Mackay (1843–1928) and John William Mackay.
 His father was a silver miner and telegraph mogul who had been born in Dublin and emigrated to America with his parents.
 Soon after arriving in America, John's father died, and John sold newspapers and got a shipyard job to support his mother and sister.
 Eventually, he went west, and with three partners, formed a mining corporation and discovered the "Big Bonanza" in Virginia City, Nevada, which became the largest single deposit of gold and silver ever found.
-More than $100 million worth of gold ($ in today's currency) was extracted from that mine before it was exhausted in 1898, making all of them unimaginably wealthy.
-His father then married his mother and adopted her daughter by an earlier marriage.
-They lived between Paris and New York, where they brought up this daughter and their two sons, John and Clarence.
+More than $100 million worth of gold ($ in today's currency) was extracted from that mine before it was exhausted in 1898, making all of them very wealthy.
+His father had married his mother and adopted her daughter by an earlier marriage.
+They lived between Paris and New York, where they brought up his daughter and their two sons, John and Clarence.